johanberntsson/ozmoo/documentation/manual/manual.md

 ## MEGA65

 The MEGA65 version is very similar to the C64 version of Ozmoo.
 It runs in C64 mode on the MEGA65, but uses the 80 column screen mode, extended sound support, higher clockspeed, and the extra RAM of the MEGA65.
 There is no limitation on dynamic memory size.
 The only supported build mode is -81.
 A loader image is currently not supported.
 Undo is enabled by default for games that support it.

+## X16

+The X16 version is using the extended RAM fully to preload the story file by default.
+It also adapts automatically to the screen resoultion used when starting the game.

 ## Other targets